What is a diaphragm?

 - It should not be left in place for longer than 24 hours without being removed for cleaning.

-If lubrication is needed before or during intercourse use a water-based lubricant.
+If additional lubricant is needed before or during intercourse use a water-based lubricant.

 How to take care of your diaphragm